Mighty Magnesium: Are You Getting Enough?

 In a world of busy schedules, multitasking and everyday stressors, this mind-soothing mineral may hold the key to keeping your cool no matter what comes your way.
 Magnesium helps calm your mind, boost your mood and relax your body so you can carry on with confidence.1,2

 Magnesium is one nutrient that you definitely don’t want to be without, and that’s why we developed Mellow Mag—a magnesium powder drink that brings the health-promoting benefits of nature’s most effective calming nutrient to you in an innovative, easily absorbable way.
-Mellow Mag is available in three delicious flavors: Strawberry Kiwi, Raspberry Lemonade and Orange, plus it's available in convenient on-the-go stick packs for relaxation anytime, anywhere.
+Mellow Mag is available in three delicious flavors: Strawberry Kiwi, Raspberry Lemonade and Orange.

 Read on to learn more about the benefits of magnesium and our new magnesium powder drink.